nishtha1993/split-bill-infra/README.md

-This will store Infrastructure as a Code to provision and manage cloud resources
+This repository will store Infrastructure as a Code to provision and manage cloud resources